hanami/hanami-2-application-template/README.md

 This will rename all instances of `AppPrototype` within (in all its case variations) to the name of your application.

-Then move the `.env-example` file to `.env`, and update the values as necessary.
+Then rename the `.env-example` file to `.env`, and update the values as necessary.

 See [README.app.md](README.app.md) for details of the generated application.